Schiiss/blog/_posts/2025-07-13-a-quick-guide-to-getting-hands-on-with-mcp.md

 ### 🤚 Getting Hands On with Databricks and MCP

 > **Note:** When connecting to your MCP server from a Databricks notebook, I manually copied and pasted the JWT token as a quick workaround.
 This is not ideal for production or automation.
-I'm actively working with Databricks to find a more scalable way to retrieve a token or JWT directly from within a Databricks notebook—stay tuned for updates!
+I'm actively working with Databricks to find a more scalable way to retrieve a token or JWT directly from within a Databricks notebook.
+Stay tuned for updates!

 Before starting, make sure you have: